 Medications for hay fever were significantly reduced by the end of the 2 year follow-up period.
 All patients with seasonal respiratory allergies had reduced their consumption of cortisone, bronchodilators or antihistaminic drugs to zero whilst patients with perennial allergic syndromes had reduced their conventional drug usage by 85 to 100%.
 The significant reduction in cost of treatment was also noted by the participants.

-Systematic Review of Homeopathy for Allergic Rhinitis
+Research studies in Homeopathy for Allergic Rhinitis

 Homeopathy research studies